Beer prices in India likely to be hit by US-Iran conflict, glass bottle rates rise by over 20 percent, Heineken and Carlsberg to cost…

 By clicking “Accept All Cookies”, you agree to the storing of cookies on your device to enhance site navigation, analyze site usage, and assist in our marketing efforts Cookies Policy.

-Beer prices in India likely to be hit by US-Iran conflict, glass bottle rates rise by over 20 percent, Heineken and Carlsberg to cost…
+US-Iran conflict: Beer prices in India likely to be hit, glass bottle rates rise by over 20 percent, Heineken and Carlsberg to cost…

-New Delhi: In a major development, global brewers operating in India are warning of price increases and supply disruptions due to a gas shortage owing to the Iran war that drives up the cost of glass

 New Delhi: In a major development, global brewers operating in India are warning of price increases and supply disruptions due to a gas shortage owing to the Iran war that drives up the cost of glass bottles.
 Notably, shipping delays have also affected imports of aluminum needed by can makers.
 As per the Reuters report, India is vulnerable to fuel availability as the world’s fourth-largest importer of natural gas, relying heavily on the Middle East for shipments, sourcing about 40 percent of its supply from Qatar.